graalvm/graalvm-demos/polyglot-javascript-java-r/README.md

-# GraalVM Demos: Polyglot JavaScript, Java, R Application
+# Polyglot JavaScript Application mixing Java and R

 This is a multi-language JavaScript application mixing Java and R to demonstrate GraalVM's polyglot capabilities.